-[Section 44 amended by No. 24 of 1995 s.
+[Section 44 amended: No. 24 of 1995 s.
 38; No. 55 of 2004 s.
 9.]

 45. Minister may purchase as agent

 (1) Where an object that is classified as Aboriginal cultural material is offered for sale to the Minister but the Minister is unable to accept the offer, the Minister may, before advising the person by whom it was offered to the Minister that he does not wish to purchase it, cause to be published in the Gazette a notice containing particulars of the object and of its significance and a statement to the effect that offers for the purchase of the object with a view to its preservation in the State, on conditions prescribed in the notice, are invited.